Feature

 After Katarzyna Niewiadoma-Phinney won the 2024 Tour de France Femmes avec Zwift by just four seconds, CANYON//SRAM zondacrypto bring class yet again this year.
 Their weapons for the yellow jersey battle again include the defending champion Katarzyna Niewiadoma-Phinney.
 Expect Neve Bradbury to display her class after facing some unfortunate luck in the Vuelta España Femenina which forced her to abandon.

 Chloé Dygert was also a DNF at the 2025 Vuelta España Femenina for CANYON//SRAM zondacrypto.
 The American would have preferred a time trial in the parcours but she will have to seek out opportunities where she can.
-For the bunch sprints, Chiara Consonni is their designated rider, and she has the potential to work well together with Dygert
+Dygert is likely to take responsibility for the sprints too, the punchy nature of these suiting her more than purely flat finishes.

 Ceratizit Pro Cycling Team